PawelKapusta/VideoSummary/README.md

 ## Project Description

 In an age of information overload, staying up-to-date with educational, financial, or news-related YouTube channels is a challenge.
-YTInsights addresses this by providing users with AI-powered summaries of the latest videos from their favorite creators.
+VideoSummary addresses this by providing users with AI-powered summaries of the latest videos from their favorite creators.
 This allows users to stay informed and capture the core value of long-form video content without spending hours watching.

 ## Tech Stack